 Q. How do you prevent blisters when golfing?

 A. Golf is a game of perfecting the swing and finesse, but you must also be prepared for the blister-causing conditions.
-If you are playing a game of golf on a sunny day, then you should protect your hands and fingers from the harsh rays of sunlight by wearing golf gloves.
-By wearing golf gloves, you can lock in the moisture and prevent your hands from drying out and getting chapped.
+If you are playing a game of golf on a sunny day, you should protect your hands and fingers from the harsh rays of sunlight by wearing golf gloves.
+You can lock in the moisture by wearing golf gloves and prevent your hands from drying out and getting chapped.